 Looking for an active Redcliffe attraction in the water?

 At the back of Pelican Park is Aqua Warrior.
-During the summer months is when this aqua park comes to life.
-The whole family can have fun enjoying this adventure water obstacle course and keep cool in the hotter months.
+This aqua park comes to life during the summer months.
+The whole family can enjoy this adventure water obstacle course and keep cool in the hotter months.

-Children from 5 years old and upwards are welcome, although those between 5 and 9 years old must be accompanied by a parent or guardian.
-There are lifeguards on duty, and water jackets must also always be worn as the water here is deep.
+Children aged 5 years and above are welcome, although a parent or guardian must accompany those between 5 and 9 years old.
+Lifeguards are on duty, and water jackets must always be worn as the water here is deep.

-You could buy tickets for 1-hour, 2-hour sessions or all day.
-AquaSplash is only open during the warm months – which is about nine months of the year here – but if you’re coming in late Autumn or early Spring, just check on their website if they are open.
+You can buy tickets for one-hour, two-hour sessions, or the entire day.
+AquaSplash is only open during the warm months—about nine months of the year here—but if you’re coming in late Autumn or early Spring, check their website to see if they’re open.

 Hours

-Monday to Friday Closed and during the colder months.
+Monday to Friday are Closed, and during the winter months.

 Prices

-See their website for information on prices and conditions.
+Please visit their website for details on prices and conditions.

 Fly a Kite at Pelican Park – Kite Fest

 Looking for a fun family Redcliffe attraction?
-When the winds are blowing off Bramble Bay, this is a popular park to come and fly a kite.
+When the winds blow off Bramble Bay, this is a popular park where you can come and fly a kite.

-Every year Kitefest is held in Pelican Park.
-In 2024 it will be on the weekend of 14-15 September.
-This annual celebration of kites brings domestic and international kite flyers of all shapes and sizes.
+Every year, Kitefest is held in Pelican Park.
+In 2025, it will take place on the weekend of September 20-21.
+This annual celebration of kites brings together domestic and international kite flyers of all shapes and sizes.

-Fun for all the family, there is all types of entertainment from stage to street performers and grows more popular every year.
+It’s fun for the whole family.
+All types of entertainment, from stage to street performers, continue to grow more popular each year.

 Hours